smaremanda/add-in-docs/docs/develop/bind-to-regions-in-a-document-or-spreadsheet.md

 # Bind to regions in a document or spreadsheet
-This article describes how to create bindings to regions of documents and spreadsheets, and then read and write data to those bindings.
-It also describes how to create and remove event handlers for changes to data or the user's selection in a binding.

-## Binding to regions in a document or spreadsheet

 Binding-based data access enables content and task pane add-ins to consistently access a particular region of a document or spreadsheet through an identifier.
 The add-in first needs to establish the binding by calling one of the methods that associates a portion of the document with a unique identifier: [addFromPromptAsync](http://msdn.microsoft.com/en-us/library/9dc03608-b08b-4700-8be1-3c86ae236799%28Office.15%29.aspx), [addFromSelectionAsync](http://msdn.microsoft.com/en-us/library/edc99214-e63e-43f2-9392-97ead42fc155%28Office.15%29.aspx), or [addFromNamedItemAsync](http://msdn.microsoft.com/en-us/library/afbadac7-60c7-47cb-9477-6e9466ded44c%28Office.15%29.aspx).
 After the binding is established, the add-in can use the provided identifier to access the data contained in the associated region of the document or spreadsheet.
 Creating bindings provides the following value to your add-in: